USask-BINFO/SV-JIM/README.md

 Have suggestions on how the software can be improved?
 Please contact `malcolm.todd@usask.ca` with your suggestions/recommendations!

 Current worklist:
- - Update Rules and Scripts to use zipped data input to improve memory footprint
+ - Update Rules and Scripts to use zipped data inputs to improve memory footprint
- - Research parallelization options for each tool and refine threads argument for each rule
+ - Research parallelization options/caps for each tool and refine threads argument for each rule
- - Add Docstrings to SnakeMake Rules files to improve internal documentation for users
+ - Add Docstrings to Snakemake Rules files to improve internal documentation for users

 ----